Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 This memory effect lowered the useful life of a charge dramatically, requiring the purchase of a new battery long before it should have reached the end of its useful life.
 Therefore, if you still have a laptop that uses a nickel-cadmium battery you should let it discharge completely before allowing it to recharge.

 The next generation of laptops used Nickel-Metal-Hydride (NiMH) batteries.
-Those batteries generally were an improvement over NiCads, primarily because they didn’t have the memory effect issue.
+Those batteries generally were an improvement over NiCads, primarily because they weren’t as susceptible to the memory effect.

 The vast majority of laptops on the market today use lithium-ion (Li-Ion) batteries which work much better and last longer than their NiCad and NiMH predecessors.

-Like their NiMH predecessors, Li-Ion batteries aren’t susceptible to the memory effect which means you can recharge them at any time.
+As with NiMH batteries, Li-Ion batteries aren’t susceptible to the memory effect which means you can recharge them at any time.
 In fact, lithium-ions will last longer if you never allow them to fully discharge.

 To find out which type of battery your laptop uses, simply remove it from the laptop and take a look at the label.
 The battery type will be printed on it.